Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/04-logging-onto-cloud.md

     ~~~
     {: .output}

-    Obviously "username" and "machineid" in the Code box above will be different when you open a terminal and will correspond to the actual username and the name of the machine you are using.
+    Obviously "username" and "machineid" in the Output box above will be different when you open a terminal and will correspond to the actual username and the name of the machine you are using.

     The character **$** is the typical ending of user prompts (the ending of admin users prompts is typically **#**).

-Commands you type will follow the **$**.
+    Commands you type will follow the $.

     Typical command prompt for Linux users: